 The permitting fee for cellular providers to co-locate on agency-owned ROW is low (\$150/site in the city of Fargo, with a limit of 15 years), therefore carriers are not offering services such as bandwidth in exchange for ROW access.
 The city of Fargo policy only allows providers to install new poles for small cell installations due to liability concerns.
 Installations on agency-owned poles are not allowed.
 Aesthetic requirements to match in-place conditions/structures must be met by the providers for all new installations.
-Selecting Selection Considerations: Communications to Robust (leased) fiber network and DOT-owned radio towers are the primary Field Devices means for DOT communications infrastructure to field devices.
+Selecting Selection Considerations: Communications to • Robust (leased) fiber network and DOT-owned radio towers are the primary Field Devices means for DOT communications infrastructure to field devices.
 NDDOT owns 45 radio towers and has plans to expand to 75 towers statewide.
-NDDOT is also investing in tower infrastructure by replacing buildings at the current 45 tower locations. • For NDDOT, point to point communication is typically far more economical compared to cellular services, when considering initial investment versus long-term monthly service fees.
-Exception Communications and Developments in Computing Topology: NDDOT is not trending toward the use of "exception" long-distance communications. • The DOT is considering smart technology (e.g. for wrong way detection, which will need connectivity).
+NDDOT is also investing in tower infrastructure by replacing buildings at the current 45 tower locations.
+For NDDOT, point to point communication is typically far more economical compared to collular services, when considering initial investment versus long-term monthly service fees Exception Communications and Developments in Computing Topology: NDDOT is not trending toward the use of "exception" long-distance communications. • The DOT is considering smart technology (e.g. for wrong way detection, which will need connectivity).
 NDDOT is also working on an initiative with unmanned aircraft systems (i.e. drones) that utilize radio or cellular communications.
-Preparing for CAV Backhaul NDDOT has not made any firm decisions for future CAV backhaul communications.
-Fiber is a viable option.
+Preparing for CAV Backhaul NDDOT has not made any firm decisions for future CAV backhauf communications.
+Eiber is a viable option.
 In addition, cellular could be used both for vehicle to infrastructure short-range communications and backhaul with the Federal Communications Commission's (FCC) proposed rulemaking that would take away the DSRC spectrum for public safety.
-In rural ND, there is 95% coverage with Verizon and should be able to handle Long-Term backhaul needs, if cellular is used.
-Long-Term Management Resource Sharing: NDDOT does not share fiber assets.
+In rural ND, there is 95% coverage with Verizon and should be able to handle backhaul needs, if cellular is used.
+Long-Term Resource Sharing: Management NDDOT does not share fiber assets.
 Nearly all fiber use is leased from a Practices broadband provider.
 In areas where DOT cameras are located near a city, access to the DOT cameras is provided to the city.
 NDDOT does not allow privately own transceivers on DOT-owned towers.
-However, other government entities (e.g. federal agencies, state radio) are allowed to locate transceivers on DOT-owned towers.
-Tracking Assets: NDDOT only owns one string of fiber, so tracking is not difficult for this DOT-owned asset.
-NDDOT utilizes RadioSoft (AASHTO's spectrum coordination contractor) for FCC spectrum coordination which is helpful for tracking licenses.
-The cities are coordinating on processes to track permits for small cell deployments in the ROW, with the city of Fargo in the lead.
+However, other government entities (e.g. federal agencies, state radio) are Iracking Assets: DOD-owned asset NDDOT utilizes RadioSoft (AASHTO's spectrum coordination contractor) for FCC spectrum coordination which is helpful for tracking licenses The cities are coordinating on processes to track permits for small cell deployments in the ROW, with the city of Fargo in the lead.

 Security Physical Security: NDDOT has not experienced much vandalism to field devices, with only two vandalism events in the last 10 years.
 NDDOT has developed standard specifications for boxes that house components to support field devices.
 Modifications to the specification have been made to avoid vandalism.
 For example, increased depth to house more equipment in one box, no longer using a universal key to access it, and the boxes are positioned higher so lift equipment is needed to access the boxes for maintenance.
 When other federal or state agencies co-locate transceivers on DOT-owned radio towers, NDDOT provides security and accompanies other agencies' staff to their equipment as needed.
 An alarm system is present on tower building doors.
-NDDOT has considered installing a camera on every tower for monitoring and to send alerts with movement detected; however, this has not been implemented.
-Cybersecurity: Cybersecurity is a high priority, both for NDDOT and for the privately owned fiber network.
+NDDOT has considered installing a camera on every tower for monitoring and to send alerts with movement detected; however, this has not been implemented Cybersecurity: Cybersecurity is a high priority, both for NDDOT and for the privately owned fiber network.
 Multiple firewalls are used to secure fiber communications.
 Universities are beginning to incorporate cybersecurity training into their curriculum.